AugustDuelund/CA2-Backend/README.md

 This document explains how to use this code (build, test and deploy), locally with maven, and remotely with maven controlled by Travis
  - [How to use](https://docs.google.com/document/d/1K6s6Tt65bzB8bCSE_NUE8alJrLRNTKCwax3GEm4OjOE/edit?usp=sharing)
 # Startcode

+How to set up the startcode for your computer step by step

+1. Download the startcode to a folder located somewhere in your computer.
+2. Create 2 separate repositories on github and push the latest changes.
+3. Put up secrets for security purposes.
+4. Open up backend and change the artifact and remote server.
+5. Open up MySql and create the schemas you need, connect them to intellij and write them into the persistence.xml file.
+6. Set up tomcat server
+7. Check if test are running smoothly
+8. Set up the github actions on the pipeline
+9. If secrets are set up properly github actions should be working
+10. Create another DTO class
+11. Add the DTO to ourDTO
+12. Link it up in the urlFetcher
+13. Once the backend is done proceed to the frontend
+14. Enter facade.js and correct the url
+15. In the components add another file for the new DTO
+16. Add it in the facade.js
+17. Last but not least put it up on surge.sh

 # CA2-Backend
 # CA2-Backend